Teaching the Nature of Science using Pseudoscience

 This research paper describes the favorable outcome: Teaching the Nature of Science: Successful Strategies in an Introductory College-Level Astronomy Course.

 I start teaching with the Feynman quote, "Science is a way of trying not to fool yourself," because no one likes to be fooled, and this gets the attention of my students.
 Below is the series of assignments I give in my introductory astronomy course.
 I use the contrast between science and pseudoscience as a way of getting students to better understand scientific thinking.
 I give some assignments (e.g. Repressed memory) that rather strongly challenge student's beliefs.
-A paper on the apparently successful results of my teaching approach will be published in spring 2009 (Arthurs & Duncan, in preparation).
+A paper on the successful results of this teaching approach was published in 2012: Improving Student Attitudes about Learning Science and Student Scientific Reasoning Skills (Arthurs & Duncan; http://istar.openrepository.com/istar/handle/11290/617171)

 The astronomy course materials are on CU Learn, which requires a password.
 Below are the parts relevant to teaching scientific thinking.
 You are welcome to use all, or part, and I'd appreciate knowing if you do.
 These materials cover a semester and are meant to be used alongside the "regular subject matter" of an introductory course.
 My course is "astronomy for nonscientists" but the curriculum should be useful in any science course for non-majors.